alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

       ![drive_partition_6](../assets/drive_partition_6.png){ width="500" }
     </figure>

 1. Once the format is completed, the partition status of the drive will be displayed.
-In this next step, we will create a partition specifically for OPL data such as artwork and themes.
+In these next steps, we will create a partition specifically for OPL data such as artwork and themes.
 Press R1 to access the `MENU`.

     <figure markdown="span">
       ![drive_partition_7](../assets/drive_partition_7.png){ width="500" }
     </figure>

-12. Press circle to select the `Create` option.
+1. Press circle to select the `Create` option.

     <figure markdown="span">
       ![drive_partition_8](../assets/drive_partition_8.png){ width="500" }
     </figure>

-13. Set the name of this partition to `+OPL` then select `OK` .
+1. Set the name of this partition to `+OPL` then select `OK` .

     <figure markdown="span">
       ![drive_partition_9](../assets/drive_partition_9.png){ width="500" }
     </figure>

-14. Set the partition size for the OPL app data.
+1. Set the partition size for the OPL app data.

+    1. The recommended partition size depends on the amount of data needed to store OPL-related data such as game artwork, VMCs, and themes.
+Estimates for standard values range from 512MB to 2048MB, or even 4096MB+ for users planning to load a lot of artwork.

     !!! warning "Expanding the +OPL partition size"